 Invitation Letter for a U.S. Scholar

-An invitation letter from the inviting Finnish host institution is required in nearly all Fulbright Finland grant programs for U.S. scholars.
-The invitation letter is an significant component in the application and its content is an important part of the selection process.
+An invitation letter from the inviting Finnish host institution is required in nearly all Fulbright Finland Foundation grant programs for U.S. scholars.
+The invitation letter is a significant component in the application and its content is an important part of the selection process.
 When drafting the invitation letter, the U.S. applicant and the Finnish host should discuss the following topics and include them in the invitation letter:

 - The timing of the visit (for example: 4 months September-December, or 1 September to 31 December)

 - The name of the academic host who will be primarily working with the scholar, as a contact person for administrative matters (incl. pre-arrangements for the visit, meeting the scholar at the airport, and serving as the host during the visit; see checklist below)

 - The benefits of the scholar’s visit to the host institution (for research cooperation or teaching for example)

 - Long-term benefits of the visit

 - Benefits of the scholar’s visit beyond the host institution (for the academic field or society, for example)

 - Support services provided by the host institutions (work space, research staff, equipment, as applicable)